-SJVLS services are provided to our member libraries or to the public on behalf of our members.
-For questions about the services, please contact your member library.
+SJVLS provides a variety of services to our member libraries or to the public on behalf of our members.
+For questions about these services, please contact your member library.

-Most materials owned by member libraries can be requested via ValleyCat for pickup at any other library.
-This service is partially subsidized by the CLSA Transaction Based Reimbursement program.
+Interlibrary Loan: Most materials owned by member libraries can be requested via ValleyCat for pickup at any other library.
 Some materials are restricted from inter-library lending as shown in the loan rules chart.

-The SJVLS delivery service, moves over a 1 million items per year between the member libraries.
+Delivery: The SJVLS delivery service moves over 1 million items per year between the member libraries.
 Deliveries are made to member headquarters on Monday, Wednesday, and Friday.
 Due to the increased volume of requests, sorting backlogs may delay arrival of your material.
 Delivery between each headquarters library and its branch libraries is provided by the member library.

-SJVLS has a long history of supporting technology in the libraries, starting with the first shared library management system in 1981 and continuing today with cooperative purchasing projects such as
+Technology Acquisition & Support: SJVLS has a long history of supporting technology in the libraries, starting with the first shared library management system in 1981 and continuing today with cooperative purchasing projects such as:

-SJVLS solicits grant funds for cooperative projects when feasible.
-Past successful grant projects include eCommerce, Putting the Valley to Work (job search database), California Opportunities for Reference Excellence (CORE), CORE Online, Youth Services, Resource Sharing Grant (on behalf of the Heartland Regional Library Network), and a cooperative digitization project.
-Photographs from the project can be located in The Online Archive of California searchable image database.
+Grant Writing: SJVLS solicits grant funds for cooperative projects when feasible.
+Past successful grant projects include eCommerce, Putting the Valley to Work (job search database), California Opportunities for Reference Excellence (CORE), CORE Online, Youth Services Resource Sharing Grant (on behalf of the Heartland Regional Library Network), and a cooperative digitization project.